Blue Bird (NASDAQ:BLBD) Posts Quarterly Earnings Results, Misses Expectations By $0.03 EPS

-Blue Bird (NASDAQ:BLBD) announced its earnings results on Tuesday.
-The company reported $0.05 EPS for the quarter, missing the Zacks’ consensus estimate of $0.08 by ($0.03), MarketWatch Earnings reports.
+Blue Bird (NASDAQ:BLBD) released its quarterly earnings results on Tuesday.
+The company reported $0.05 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.08 by ($0.03), MarketWatch Earnings reports.
 Blue Bird had a negative return on equity of 32.50% and a net margin of 1.39%.

 About Blue Bird